-Our principal sources of liquidity are our existing cash and cash equivalents on hand.
-As of July 31, 2023, we had cash and cash equivalents of \$24.9 million.
-We believe that our existing cash on hand and our anticipated cash flows from operating activities will be sufficient to fund our operations for at least the next 12 months from the date of this Quarterly Report.
+As a result, we believe that our existing cash on hand and our anticipated cash flows from operating activities will be sufficient to fund our operations for at least the next 12 months from the date of this Amended Report.

-If our existing cash on hand and our anticipated cash flows from operations are not sufficient to support our operations or capital requirements, including our cell and gene therapy facility expansion, then we may, in the future, draw on our existing revolving credit facility, which is subject to covenant compliance and availability (as described in Note 3 of the notes to unaudited condensed consolidated financial statements) and/or obtain additional debt or equity financing to fund our future operations and/or such expansion.
+If our existing cash and cash equivalents on hand and our anticipated cash flows from operations are not sufficient to support our operations or capital requirements, then we may, in the future, draw on our existing revolving credit facility (which was amended on March 12, 2024 to, among other things, waive the events of default under the revolving credit facility as a result of the aforementioned acceleration of the 2026 Notes), which is subject to covenant compliance and availability (as described in Note 3 of the notes to unaudited condensed consolidated financial statements) and/or obtain additional debt or equity financing to fund our future operations.
 We may raise these funds at the appropriate time, accessing the form of capital that we determine is most appropriate considering the markets available to us and their respective costs of capital, such as through the issuance of debt or through the public offering of securities.
 These financings may not be available on acceptable terms, or at all.
 Our ability to raise additional capital in the equity and debt markets is dependent on several factors including, but not limited to, the market demand for our common stock.
 The market demand or liquidity of our common stock is subject to a number of risks and uncertainties including, but not limited to, our financial results, economic and market conditions, and global financial crises and economic downturns, which may cause extreme volatility and disruptions in capital and credit markets.
 In addition, even if we are able to raise additional capital, it may not be at a price or on terms that are favorable to us, or it may contain restrictions on the operations of our business.